 All that romantic mood lighting

-Keeping the lights low may increase the feeling of ambiance (and make it harder to see the dirt on the floors!), but it won’t help your brain, according to a study done by Michigan State.
+Keeping the lights low may increase the feeling of ambiance (and make it harder to see the dirt on the floors!), but it won’t help your brain, according to a 2017 study in Hippocampus.
 Researchers found that spending too much time in dimly lit rooms and offices may actually change the brain’s structure and hurt your ability to remember and learn, especially when it comes to spatial tasks.
-Here are 12 ways to get smarter in your spare time.

 Your multitasking lifestyle